 You have a few seconds to remember and say the correct phrase out loud.
 After the silence the speaker will repeat the correct answer to the question.

 Words are learned better in a real life context versus in isolation, that’s the idea of organic learning in a nutshell.
-So instead of learning “cat”, “Dog”, “bird”, it’s a lot more beneficial if you learned these words in the context of a conversation, like maybe a talk with your friend about his new pet (Which to my knowledge is not a conversation used in the Pimsleur courses.
+So instead of learning “cat”, “Dog”, “bird”, it’s a lot more beneficial if you learned these words in the context of a conversation, like maybe a talk with your friend about his new pet (Which to my knowledge is not a conversation used in the Pimsleur lessons.
 I just used it as an example).

-Languages by level
+Language learning by level

-The Pimsleur courses are divided into levels, for example Japanese 1, Japanese 2, etc. Each level is made up of 30 lessons, and each lesson is 30 minutes long (so each level is essentially 15 hours long).
+The Pimsleur programs are divided into levels, for example Japanese 1, Japanese 2, etc. Each level is made up of 30 lessons, and each lesson is 30 minutes long (so each level is essentially 15 hours long).
 The levels are consecutive.
 If you were new to Japanese you would start with level 1 and work your way up.

 The number of levels varies from language to language.
-Most of the more popular ones have 4-5 levels (Spanish, French, Japanese, Mandarin, etc), while some minority languages only have one (Ojibwe, Irish, Haitian Creole, etc) .
+Most of the popular ones have 4-5 levels (Spanish, French, Japanese, Mandarin, etc), while some minority languages only have one (Ojibwe, Irish, Haitian Creole, etc) .

 The anatomy of a Pimsleur lesson

 Then the lesson will break the conversation down into parts from phrases, to words, and even down to syllables of the words.
 The narrator will tell you what a word means then a native speaker will say the particular word or phrase.
-After that the native speaker will come a period of silence, during which you are to repeat what was said.
+After the speaker will come a period of silence, during which you are to repeat what was said.

-Each level of Pimsleur also includes a reading component, which in the newest version of Pimsleur is like a miniature reading course in itself.
+Each level of Pimsleur also includes a reading component, which in the newest version of Pimsleur is like a miniature reading tutorial in itself.
 Each reading lesson contains a list of written words and phrases and accompanying audio.

 The phrases and words you encounter this level, aren't necessarily ones you'll recognize from the audio conversations.
 This because at level one you're not reading for meaning, so much as you're reading to become comfortable with new sound and written systems.

 After level one you start to reading for meaning, and you will start to see more overlap between the readings and audio conversations.
 The addition of the reading section makes for a better learning experience.
 I'm not sure why it's not mentioned more in the program's advertising.

 3 formats 3 prices